mattieka/CART263-2019/Projects/Project1/notes.md

 - "Customers" putting things back in the wrong place
 - "Customers" who won't shut up
 - "Customers" who also happen to be toddlers who knock an entire shelf off the wall while running through the store
-- More games getting added to the list
+- *DONE* More games getting added to the list

 Gameplay:
 - user drags and drops games from the list to the grid and is told to alphabetize them